makarand1312/Msc-Final-Year-Project/README.md

 ## Objectives :
 - To check whether the Manufacturing Process is working consistently or not.
-- To determine no. of defective variables among three variables.
+- To determine number of defective variables among three variables.
 - To study the performance of the process based on various control charts.